-On Gokarne Aunshi, children feed their fathers with deliciously-cooked meals and sweets as a token of respect to their father.
-According to the religious belief Pitridevo Bhava, sons and daughters take their father’s blessings.
+On Gokarna Aunshi, children feed their fathers with deliciously-cooked meals and sweets as a token of respect to their father.
+According to the religious belief Pitru Devo Bhava, sons and daughters take their father’s blessings.

-Many people go to the Shiva temple, Gokarneswor Mahadev, in Gokarna, the suburbs of Kathmandu, Betrawati of Rasuwa and Bishnupaduka in Dharan to bathe and make offerings on Amavasya, the new moon day.
+Many people go to the Shiva temple, Gokarneshwor Mahadev, in Gokarna, the suburbs of Kathmandu, Betrawati of Rasuwa and Bishnupaduka in Dharan to bathe and make offerings on Amavasya, the new moon day.

-In the event of their father’s death, children go to Gokarneswor Mahadev temple and perform rituals.
+In the event of their father’s death, children go to Gokarneshwor Mahadev temple and perform rituals.

 It is believed that by doing this, their generations will remain stable forever.